cloudmesh-community/book/chapters/class/516/week2-center.md

 argument *I did not know what plagiarism is* does not count according to IU rules.
 You must know what it is prior to you taking a course at IU.

-It is not subject of this class to teach you what plagiarism is.
+It is not the subject of this class to teach you what plagiarism is.
 We do this just to remind you to avoid any uncertainty about it.

 ## Online Meeting Recording :o2:

-:o2: this is a recoding from last semester.
+:o2: this is a recording from last semester.
 A new recording will be published here for this semester once it becomes available.

 The online meeting recording from Tue Sep 3, 2019 is available from this